Severance Period definition

 Severance Period means the period of 18 months following the termination of Executive's employment with the Company.

-Severance Period means the period of time commencing on the date of the first occurrence of a Change in Control and continuing until the earlier of (i) the second anniversary of the occurrence of the Change in Control, or (ii) the Executive's death; provided, however, that commencing on each anniversary of the Change in Control, the Severance Period will automatically be extended for an additional year unless, not later than 90 calendar days prior to such anniversary date, either the Company or the Executive shall have given written notice to the other that the Severance Period is not to be so extended.
+Severance Period means the period commencing on the date of the first occurrence of a Change in Control and expiring on the earliest of (i) the second anniversary of the occurrence of the Change in Control, (ii) the Executive's death or (iii) the Executive's attainment of age 65 except that commencing on each anniversary of the Change in Control, the Severance Period shall automatically be extended for an additional year unless, not later than 60 calendar days prior to such anniversary date, either the Company or the Executive shall have given written notice to the other that the Severance Period is not to be so extended.

 Severance Period means if the Executive’s employment shall be terminated by the Company without Cause or by the Executive’s resignation for Good Reason, the period beginning on the Date of Termination and ending on the first (1st) anniversary of the Date of Termination.